- ABOUT US

 Former Dean, School of Public Policy, UMD

-Steve Fetter has been on leave from the University of Maryland since March 2009, serving as assistant director at-large in the White House Office of Science and Technology Policy.
+From 2009 to 2012, Steve Fetter was on leave from the University of Maryland, serving as assistant director at-large in the White House Office of Science and Technology Policy.
 He has been a professor in the Maryland School of Public Policy since 1988, serving as dean from 2005 to 2009.
 His research interests include climate change, nuclear energy, and other carbon-free energy supply.